jrazec/tcc_web_app/README.md

 > - Interactive assessments

-> - User-friendly interface designed with Bootstrap
+> - User-friendly interface designed with Bootstrap and Kaboom.js

 > - Dependencies to be installed (see Installation section)